himmAllRight/himmAllRight-source/content/notes/server-transition-plan.md

 **Checklist**:

 - [X] Install Setup LXC
-- [ ] Run Containers on ZFS or LVM pools?
 - [ ] Easily Create New (with options Proxmox provides)
 - [ ] Network so Containers on main network
 - [ ] Remotely Edit Containers (Easily)